-15. Lunatic Cultist
+17. Lunatic Cultist

-14. Eater of Worlds
+16. Eater of Worlds

 The Eater of Worlds is the second boss you don’t have to fight.
 However, if you are looking for a fight, you can spawn him in two ways.
 He will be summoned in the Corruption for every third Shadow Orb you break using a hammer or explosives.

 You can also make him appear by making Worm Food at a Demon Altar by combining 30 Vile Powder and 15 Rotten Chunks.
 When fighting the Eater of Worlds, you want to use piercing attacks and aim for the head.
-His head has low health, and he will briefly stop whenever a charge is destroyed.
+His head has low health and will briefly stop whenever a charge is destroyed.

 His deadliest move is his head attack, and perhaps the most challenging part about the fight is that individual segments will attack you as you start breaking him apart.
-On more formidable difficulties using an up and down dodging pattern can be helpful.
+On more formidable difficulties using an up-and-down dodging pattern can be helpful.

-13. Brain of Cthulu
+14. Brain of Cthulu

-The Crimson variant of the Eater of Worlds, the Brain of Cthulhu is also a boss that you can skip if you don’t want to fight it.
+The Crimson variant of the Eater of Worlds, the Brain of Cthulhu is a boss you can skip if you don’t want to fight it.
 It does have plenty of useful drops, though, and can be spawned in the Crimson world by breaking Crimson Hearts.
 Just as before, every third heart will make it appear.

 You can also summon the brain by combining 30 Vicious Powder and 15 Vertebrae to make a Bloody Spine at a Crimson Altar.
 This guy and his minions will hound you down in the fight, but with circular movements and a little bit of patience, he is relatively easy.

-12. Eye of Cthulu
+13. Eye of Cthulu

 You can often find this boss before King Slime, but you are guaranteed to see it because it will come and find you.
 Once you reach 200 hit points, there will be a 1 in 3 chance that he will come chasing after you each night.

 It can also be manually summoned with a Suspicious Looking Eye or be crafted with five lenses at a Demon Altar.
-As for fighting the eye of Cthulhu, he is easy to dodge in his first phase, and the many servants that he has following around are very weak.
+As for fighting the eye of Cthulhu, he is easy to dodge in his first phase, and the many servants he has following around are very weak.
 However, those servants can be very annoying, and he can fly.

-11. Queen Slime
+12. Queen Slime

 One of the two newest bosses added to the game, this boss is spawned using a Gelatin Crystal in the Hallow and is an entirely optional hard mode encounter.
 The crystal can be found in the Underground Hallow.

-10. Queen Bee
+11. Queen Bee

 She can also be called with the Abeemination item crafted from 5 Honey Blocks created with 1 Stinger, 5 Hive Blocks, and 1 Bottled Honey (3DS players have additional rules here).

-However, you should watch out for his spinning attack because it can be very lethal if you get caught up in it.
+However, you should watch out for his spinning attack because it can be lethal if caught up in it.
 He inflicts slows and debuffs and is very dangerous when both his hands are up.
 You will also want to fight him at night as he becomes a Dungeon Guardian at dawn.

 9. Skeletron Prime